Answered By: Library Admin Last Updated: Jan 21, 2026 Views: 1492

 There are two departments at the Icahn School of Medicine that can help researchers learn about and obtain grants and funding:

-While the Levy Library does not subscribe to the full version of Foundation Directory Online (FDO), you can search a free basic version called FDO Quick Start.
+While the Levy Library does not subscribe to Candid Search, you can register to use a free basic version of Candid Search.
 This will give you the ability to search Foundation 990-PFs by keyword and browse over 100,000 foundation profiles free of charge.

 Other Candid Resources

-• Philanthropy News Digest (published by Candid) posts freely available foundation RFPs, you can limit by subject and search by keyword.
+- Philanthropy News Digest (published by Candid) posts freely available foundation RFPs, you can limit by subject and search by keyword.
 There are subject categories for medical research, sci-tech, and mental health, among others.

-• Candid Help & knowledge are very thorough and provide information about obtaining funding, proposal writing, and related fundraising topics.
+- Candid Help & knowledge are very thorough and provide information about obtaining funding, proposal writing, and related fundraising topics.

-• Candid Ask Us: chat with a Candid librarian for further assistance.
+- Candid Ask Us: chat with a Candid librarian for further assistance.